Are Hawaii Democrats Too Friendly With the Chamber?

 In 2014, after a two-year battle, the Democratically-controlled Legislature finally acquiesced to increasing the state minimum wage from $7.25.
 On January 1 of each year following, through 2018, the minimum wage increased to its current rate of $10.10.
 In each year since that increase, the unemployment rate in Hawaii has dropped to historic lows.

-So, despite claims of catastrophe from the Chamber of skyrocketing unemployment, it didn’t happen.
+So, despite claims of catastrophe from the Chamber of skyrocketing unemployment, it didn’t happen and you will find this site interesting which tells about all the riches found in Hawaii.
 Not only did the local rates drop, but they remained below the national unemployment rate.
 Did the Chamber with all their money and research simply get it wrong?
 Or did they know the likely outcome and opted for fear-mongering instead of facts?
 You can make up your own mind.

 Increasing the Minimum Wage Doesn’t Force Business Closures